scottkstewart/LA-Sctipts/README.md

 # LA-Sctipts
 Little assorted scripts for checking my work in Linear Algebra

-Currently only calculates determinants, inverses, and products of matrices, but will soon include solving linear systems of equations.
+Currently calculates determinants, products, inverses of martices and solves square linear systems of equations with one or no (via assertationerror) solutions.

 Written by Scott Stewart